Koha-Community/kohadocs/source/acquisitions.rst

    -  To be able to order from a vendor you must make them 'Active'

-   -  For List Prices and Invoice Prices choose the currency
+   -  For list prices and invoice prices choose the currency

-      -  Currencies are assigned in the :ref:`Currencies & Exchange
+      -  Currencies are assigned in the :ref:`Currencies & exchange
-         Rates <currencies-and-exchange-rates-label>` admin area
+         rates <currencies-and-exchange-rates-label>` admin area

-   -  If your library is charged tax mark your Tax Number as registered
+   -  If your library is charged tax mark your tax number as registered

    -  Note if you list prices and/or invoice prices include tax